AnCaste/BiPlotteR/README.md

 principal component.
 The screeplot returned by the `ScreePlot` function refers to the Principal Component Analysis performed on centered data.
-If scaling is needed, you have to specify it by setting `scaling="YES"` in the function input, as shown in the example below:
+If scaling is needed, you have to specify it by setting `scaling="YES"` in the function input, as shown below:

 ``` r
 data("Iris_4BPLTR")